+Increase school safety through providing emotional and behavioral support.
 Target issues or behaviors include: Truancy, anti-social behaviors, drug and alcohol use, students with anti-social peers, bullying, family stressors, mental health concerns, lack of pro-social recreation or activity and students that appear to be struggling in some capacity.
+Based on the needs identified, youth may be referred to mental health treatment or community services to prevent further involvement in juvenile justice.
+Through this process, youth can be diverted from the system entirely and court involvement can be prevented.